loganpkg/spot/README.md

 ---------------

 I will now introduce the built-in macros.
-All built-in macros that *require* arguments exhibit pass-through, whereby the macro name is simply printed to the output when it is called without arguments.
+All built-in macros that *require* arguments exhibit pass-through, whereby the macro name is printed to the output when it is called without arguments.

 ```m4